GEOC for Faculty

-As state in the Policy for Renewal of General Education Programs (13-14 CIC 4 amended), existing GEOC courses will be reviewed by the GEOC Subcommittee on 5-year intervals.
-A new review cycle began in 2019-20 and will proceed over the next four academic years as shown in the figure (right).
+As stated in the Policy for Renewal of General Education Programs (13-14 CIC 4 amended), existing GEOC courses will be reviewed by the GEOC Subcommittee on 5-year intervals.
+A new review cycle began in 2019-20, so we are currently in year 3 of the cycle.
+The figure (right) shows the review cycle beginning with the 2021-22 academic year.
 Important points to note:

 - Any existing GEOC course that is not approved by the committee for recertification will lose its GEOC certification(s).